A concrete model for a typed linear algebraic lambda calculus: Denotational semantics

 We first prove the soundness of the interpretation with respect to the reduction relation (Theorem~\ref{thm:soundness}), then we prove the computational adequacy (Theorem~\ref{thm:CA}).
-Finally, we prove full abstraction (Theorem~\ref{thm:FA}) as a consequence of both results.
+Finally, we prove {adequacy} (Theorem~\ref{thm:FA}) as a consequence of both results.